-What’s in This Easy Goulash Recipe?
+What’s in this Goulash Recipe?

 What makes this American goulash recipe so easy?
 All you have to do is throw these simple ingredients into a pot and let it cook!

-- Ground Beef: Ground beef or hamburger meat is the best option for a quick, one pot recipe like this.
+- Ground Beef: Ground beef or hamburger meat is the best option for a quick, one-pot recipe like this.

 - Macaroni: Traditional elbow macaroni is my favorite, but you can use another short or tubular noodle.
 Penne works great too!

-- Cheese: This is optional, but I love to make our beef goulash cheesy by adding some on top at the end.
+- Cheddar Cheese: This is optional, but I love to make our beef goulash cheesy by adding some on top at the end.

 If you want to add some vegetables to this dish, you can mix in carrots, potatoes, and other hearty veggies.
 But you will need to either par-cook them, then add them in with the rest of the ingredients.
 Or fully cook them separately, and mix them in for the last couple of minutes.

-Instead, Hungarian Goulash is more of a traditional stew, made with stew meat (like chuck roast), and lots of vegetables.
-It’s a much thicker consistency, and served over a bed of noodles or dumplings.
+American Goulash is made with ground beef, a tomato-based sauce, and elbow macaroni.
+Overall, it’s more like a casserole than a stew.
+Hungarian Goulash, on the other hand, is more of a traditional stew, made with stew meat (like chuck roast), and lots of vegetables.
+It’s a much thicker consistency and served over a bed of noodles or dumplings.

 I like to use lean ground beef for this recipe, but you can easily make it with ground turkey, chicken or pork, or even try ground veal or bison.